FanshaweChiMai/Mai_C_3012_VideoApp/README.md

 # Mai_C_3012_VideoApp
 An amateur attempt to create a video streaming app like Netflix.

+Update 1.0 : It's not fun when you're working on the app and the computer decided to be completely dead without any notice.
+Update 1.1 : Re-doing all the VueJS and database because... computer was reset back to 0.
+All files are gone.
+Life happens.

 ## Getting Started
 Clone or download master branch to your destination of choice